-In 2017 Billy Elliot the Musical (BETM) will finally make its debut in Japan, a country where the musical has been popular for many years.
-The Japanese production will open on 19-Jul-2017 at Akasaka ACT Theater in Tokyo, and run there until 1-Oct-2017.
-The show then transfers to Umeda Arts Theater in Osaka for shows between 15-Oct-2017 and 4-Nov-2017.
+In 2017 Billy Elliot the Musical (BETM) finally made its debut in Japan, a country where the musical had been popular for many years.
+The Japanese production opened on 19-Jul-2017 at Akasaka ACT Theater in Tokyo, and ran there until 1-Oct-2017.
+The show then transferred to Umeda Arts Theater in Osaka for shows between 15-Oct-2017 and 4-Nov-2017.

 The Japanese production of BETM began the search for their Billys in November 2015 when they advertised auditions.
 These adverts received an overwhelming response, with 1346 young hopefuls sending in applications to play the title role.
 The lengthy audition process then began.
 By April 2016 they had whittled this number down to 450, and after many more auditions they selected their seven finalists.

 These seven received months of training in all the skills they would need to play Billy: ballet, tap, acting, acrobatics and singing.
 At this point in the process, as has happened with many other major productions around the world, some members of the London creative team came to help with the final casting – Simon Pollard, the London Resident Director, and Damian Jackson, the London Resident Choreographer.

 On December 18, 2016, over a year after the audition process had begun, the Japanese casting team was finally ready to announce their four Billys at a press event.
 The four talented young men who were chosen to star as Billy in the original cast in Japan were Kosei Kato, Sakuya Kimura, Haruto Maeda, and Kazuki Mirai.